-In this article, ICN’s climate correspondent Isla Graves explores the underappreciated role of blue carbon ecosystems in the fight against climate change, why they are often overlooked, and the emerging array of initiatives to ensure their protection and revival.
+In this article, ICN’s Editor Isla Graves explores the underappreciated role of blue carbon ecosystems in the fight against climate change, why they are often overlooked, and the emerging array of initiatives to ensure their protection and revival.

 When you hear the phrase ‘carbon sinks’, which ecosystems come to mind?

 Probably tropical rainforests, maybe the soil and perhaps the permafrost layer in the tundra.

 You may not think of mangrove swamps, seagrass meadows and tidal marshes.

 These habitats fall under the umbrella term ‘blue carbon ecosystems’.
 ‘Blue carbon’ refers to organic carbon, mainly from decaying plants and animals, which is captured and stored by the ocean and coastal ecosystems.

 These ‘blue carbon ecosystems’ are, however, some of the most important carbon sinks in the world.
 Despite only covering 1% of the world’s oceans, they are responsible for around half of the carbon dioxide absorbed by oceans.
 One hectare of seagrass can soak up as much carbon dioxide each year as fifteen hectares of rainforest, according to UNESCO.